Israeli Beach Soccer League: Israeli teams in Europe

 After the first season of the league, the champion, Netanya's Diamonds, was invited to participate in the European Beach Soccer champions league.
 Netanya finished fourth, after defeating the Estonian champions 10–4 in the quarterfinals, losing to the Czech champions 7–8 after extra time in the semifinals, and losing to the Spanish champions 6–8 in the match for third place.The runner-up, MZ Rosh HaAyin, was invited to the Capital Cup, the equivalent of association football's UEFA Cup.
 Rosh HaAyin won the tournament, after defeating AEK Limasol 3–1, Apoel Nicosia 5–2, AEK Thessaloniki 3–2 and Boca Juniors 6–3 in the final.

 National team

-In June 2007 newborn Israeli national team first participated in Group B qualifying games of Euro Beach Soccer League in Athens.
+In June 2007 newborn Israel national team first participated in Group B qualifying games of Euro Beach Soccer League in Athens.
 After 6–6 draw they lose by penalty kicks to Russia, and celebrated first ever victory on Greece 2–1.